Continuing Education Activity

 Deterrence and Patient Education

-Patients with HELLP syndrome should be given information about the course of the disease.
+Patients with HELLP syndrome should be educated about the course of the disease.
 The risk of maternal and perinatal complications and mortality should be explained to the patient and their family.
-The risk of developing HELLP can only be decreased by maintaining a healthy lifestyle to prevent diseases such as hypertension and diabetes.
+The risk of developing HELLP in subsequent pregnancies may be decreased by maintaining a healthy lifestyle and preventing diseases such as hypertension and diabetes.
 Regular exercise should be followed.
-The patient should also be counseled about the risk of HELLP syndrome in subsequent pregnancies.
-Regular prenatal care and laboratory testing have to be done in the subsequent pregnancies.
+Routine prenatal care and laboratory testing must be initiated early in the subsequent pregnancies.

 Enhancing Healthcare Team Outcomes